-All MHCID students will take the same courses, allowing students to develop strong ties across their cohorts and ensuring a universally high quality outcome.
+UCI’s MHCID program is a lock-step program.
+All students will take the same classes at the same time.
+This cohort atmosphere allows students to build strong ties and ensures a universally high quality outcome.

 During the fall, students will come to UCI to participate in an intense one week accelerated course.
-During this week, there will also be orientation and social events in the evenings, including an opportunity to network with members of our advisory board, alumni, and faculty.
+Students will also network with members of our advisory board, alumni, and faculty.

 280 Overview of HCI and Design (4).
 Introduction to human-computer interaction and user centered design.
 The material is focused on laying the groundwork for understanding the history, importance, and methods of human computer interaction and design.